-At some stage, when the incident has ended, the Council will need to a series of operational debriefs.
+At some stage, when the incident has ended, the council will need hold one or more operational debriefs.
 Initially these will be confined to each particular department or service area, but later a structured debrief will be convened in order to identify any lessons, areas for improvement in procedures, equipment and systems.
-They are not be forums for criticising the performance of others.
+They are not to be forums for criticising the performance of others.